This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 5. Beer Merchant’s Tap

-A cross between a craft beer shop, trendy warehouse bar with a nice little outdoor beer garden thrown into the mix (with a huge pink Delirium elephant!), The Beer Merchant’s Tap has a huge variety of beers on tap and in their chilled fridges (and we mean HUGE).
-They even have dedicated beer fridge types like one chiller just dedicated to dark beers – I’m in heaven!
+A cross between a craft beer shop and brewery taproom pub, The Beer Merchant’s Tap has a huge variety of beers on tap and in their chilled fridges (and we mean HUGE).
+They even have dedicated beer fridge types like one chiller just dedicated to dark beers!

 As well as ample indoor space, there is a small outdoor beer patio (often with a street food van) meaning you could happily spend a whole afternoon or evening here.

-Address: 99 Wallis Rd, Hackney Wick, London E9 5LN
+Address: Beer Merchant’s Tap, 99 Wallis Road, Hackney Wick, London E9 5LN

 6. Lord Napier Star

-A welcome addition to the Hackney Wick scene, the Lord Napier is a friendly place we will likely return to time and time again, to work our way through the various local lagers and amazing Thai street-food.
+A welcome addition to the Hackney Wick pub scene, the Lord Napier is a friendly bar we will likely return to time and time again, to work our way through the various local lagers and amazing Thai street-food.

-Address: 25 White Post Lane, London E9 5EN
+Address: Lord Napier Star, 25 White Post Lane, London E9 5EN

 Boasting possibly the best and most unobstructed views of the waterside in Hackney Wick (and Queen Elizabeth Olympic Park), Two More Years is one of the newest bars to open in the area, launching in Summer 2021 in the old Stour Space, with a ‘sustainable’ focus.

-Address: 7 Roach Road, Fish Island, E3 2PA
+Address: Two More Years, 7 Roach Road, Fish Island, E3 2PA

 Address: Unit 1 Queen’s Yard, Hackney Wick, London E9 5EN